 Made in Japan: Head to the Kyoto Handicraft Center and check out paper, pottery, glass, wood and more at this gallery exhibiting products of more than 100 workshops.
 The craftsmanship is unreal.
 The products, on the other hand, are available for purchase.

 Kyoto Clubbin': Party like it’s the 6th century (because that’s how old this city is).
 Let loose at a local bar or club in the city ranked 4th in nightlife for all of Japan.
 Make sure you’re well rested, because the party doesn’t stop till the early morning.

 Explore Nishiki Market(extra cost)

 Blink and 400 years goes by like THAT.
-That’s how long vendors have been wheeling and dealing delicacies to hungry customers in Nishiki Market, and believe us, 400 years is plenty of time to perfect the art of grilling squid or churning sesame ice cream.
-Take a guided deep dive into local treats and see why chefs call this place Kyoto’s Kitchen.
+That’s how long vendors have been perfecting delicacies for hungry customers in Nishiki Market.
+Take a guided deep dive into local treats and see why chefs call it Kyoto’s Kitchen.

 Why wait?
 Save money by booking this optional excursion before your trip departs.